QOR Console - Meter OLED Replacement

 Remove the hood and locate the ribbon cable connecting the meter bridge to the CPU.
 Unseat the cable.
 The cable will be trapped between the chassis and the frame.
-We will address this on the next page.

 Locate and remove the two 5mm hex screws connecting the meter bridge assembly to the frame.

 Next, remove the top 6 screws holding the chassis to the frame and loosen the bottom two.
 This will allow the mixer chassis to drop away from the frame, allowing the ribbon cable to be passed through the access hole in the frame.
 The chassis does not need to be removed completely, just moved out of the way enough to allow you to remove the ribbon cable.